-Then you learn that the Stanislaus National Forest is the oldest national forests and it covers over 4 different counties in the mountains of the Sierra Nevada.
+Then you learn that the Stanislaus National Forest is the oldest national forest and it covers over 4 different counties in the mountains of the Sierra Nevada.

-Well, that on it’s own is impressive, but there’s more than just this information that makes the Stanislaus National Forest the perfect day trip from Selma.
+Well, that on its own is impressive, but there’s more than just this information that makes the Stanislaus National Forest the perfect day trip from Selma.

 From natural lakes to hiking paths, there’s no end to options and best yet, something for every skill level in.

 There are even snow parks, that cost a small admission but the fun to be had there outweighs the mini fees.
-Sledding, skiing and snowmobiling should be on your FUN checklist.
+Sledding, skiing, and snowmobiling should be on your FUN checklist.

 Insider Tip: Go to Big Trees park to see the incredible Redwood Trees, it’s awesome!

 You can camp in cabins or haul your RV, it’s your choice and if you want it to be a day trip you may not be lodging.

 Do consider that outdoor activity will make you tired, so plan accordingly.

-Insider Tip: Make sure to checkout Alpine Lake.
+Insider Tip: Make sure to check out Alpine Lake.

 Speaking of hiking, don’t forget snowshoeing, it’s a great option and what about cross country skiing?
 Yep!

 Less Frequented than Yosemite and So…..

 Next stop, Inyo National Park.
 It’s just about a one hour drive from Selma to here, and so much less frequented than Yosemite.

 Interesting Insider’s Tips: Look for Indian cave paintings, seek out lava tubes (from the prehistoric era), and find the hot springs!
-There’s even more history than I am mentioning but this is a great starting point.
-Talk to people while you are there, you will learn so much more.

 Check out Mono Lake and look for wild roaming horses.